Morristown–Beard School: Campus iPad integration

-Beginning with the 2011–2012 academic year, Morristown–Beard School now requires all students to purchase an iPad and use the tablet device to assist schoolwork.
+Beginning with the 2011–2012 academic year, Morristown Beard School now requires all students to purchase an iPad and use the tablet device to assist schoolwork.
 The school's curriculum includes multiple electives that teach software development for iOS, the operating system that drives iPads, iPhones, and Apple TVs.
-Morristown–Beard School also runs a dedicated 1000 Mbit/s Wi-Fi network to enable students' and faculty iPads to access the Internet.
+Morristown Beard School also runs a dedicated 1000 Mbit/s Wi-Fi network to enable students' and faculty iPads to access the Internet.

-In 2013, Morristown–Beard School equipped all classrooms on its campus and many of the school's public spaces with ceiling mounted LCD projectors and wireless media streaming through Apple TV.
+In 2013, Morristown Beard School equipped all classrooms on its campus and many of the school's public spaces with ceiling mounted LCD projectors and wireless media streaming through Apple TV.
 That year, students Graham Dyer and Lena Rajan created the MBS Now app for iPads to help members of the school community quickly access information about school happenings.
 The MBS Now app provides information on class schedules, homework assignments, school calendars, lunch menus, extracurricular activities, athletic competitions, and school news.
 The app also provides school forms for various activities and information on senior projects.
-Members of the Morristown–Beard School community contribute content to MBS Now by posting updates at the app's home portal.
-Publication of the source code for each update to MBS Now on GitHub enables students at other K-12 schools to develop similar iOS apps.
+Members of the Morristown Beard School community contribute content to MBS Now by posting updates at the app's home portal.
+Publication of the source code for each update to MBS Now on GitHub enables students at other K–12 schools to develop similar iOS apps.

+Due to being one of the first school's in the country to implement a 1:1 iPad program, Morristown Beard was recognized as an Apple Distinguished School since 2024.

 Clubs and extracurricular activities

 Community service

-Upper School (grade 9-12) students must complete at least eight hours of community service during each semester and write reflections on their experiences.
-Fulfilling their service requirement, many Morristown-Beard students organize campus blood drives or assist local programs like Adopt-A-Trail.
+Upper School (grade 9–12) students must complete at least eight hours of community service during each semester and write reflections on their experiences.
+Fulfilling their service requirement, many Morristown Beard students organize campus blood drives or assist local programs like Adopt-A-Trail.
 Other students volunteer for area nonprofit organizations, such as The Seeing Eye, Neighborhood House, Habitat for Humanity, and the Matheny Medical and Educational Center.

 Campus clubs

 The Crimson Sun, the student newspaper, has won three gold medalist awards from the Columbia Scholastic Press Association.
 Salmagundi, the school's yearbook, has published annually since 1904.
 The debate team has competed against area schools since a 1923 competition among Morristown School, Pingry School and Montclair Academy.
-The Quiz Bowl team has become increasingly prominent in recent years, hosting the first ever Morristown-Beard Fall Invitational tournament in 2019.
-Other clubs and extracurricular activities at MBS include: Art Club, Business Finance and Investment Club, Contemporary Music Workshop, Drama Club, Film Club, Foster Care Club, GLOW Club (Girls Leadership, Outreach and Worth), Mariah (art & literary magazine), Mu Alpha Theta, Model United Nations, Service Committee, Young Republicans Club, Progressive Caucus, and the Student Government Association.
+The Quiz Bowl team has become increasingly prominent in recent years, hosting the first ever Morristown Beard Fall Invitational tournament in 2019.
+Other clubs and extracurricular activities at MBS include: Art Club, Business Finance and Investment Club, Contemporary Music Workshop, Drama Club, Drone Club, Film Club, Foster Care Club, GLOW Club (Girls Leadership, Outreach and Worth), Mariah (art & literary magazine), Mu Alpha Theta, Model United Nations, Service Committee, Young Republicans Club, Progressive Caucus, and the Student Government Association.